RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 - The implementation follows the same network structure and hyperparmeters as recommended by Chen et al. (2021), by default.
 - According to Barhate (2022), the variance should reduce as the training reaches saturation over longer training periods.

-This dramatic efficiency improvement occurs, according to Chen et al., (2021) because:
+This dramatic efficiency improvement occurs, according to Chen et al. (2021), because:

 1. Transformers leverage patterns in trajectory data more effectively.
 2. No need for environmental interaction during training.
 This shall also provide time saving benefits.